-5.2 Estimation Filter Aiding
+5.5 Estimation Filter Aiding

-There are two categories to customize heading pitch-roll.
+There are two categories to customize heading and pitch-roll.
 To enter the Estimation Filter Aiding menu, select the sensor name in the MIP Monitor software main window, then select Settings > Device > Estimation Filter > EF Aiding.

-- 1. Heading Aiding has two options including, None and External Heading Message. - 2.
+- 1. Heading Aiding has three options including, None, Magnetometer and External Heading Message. - 2.
 Pitch/Roll Aiding has two options including, None and Gravity Vector.

-Figure 21 -EF Aiding Options Menu
+Figure 29 -EF Aiding Options Menu

-5.3 Heading Aiding Settings
+5.6 Heading Aiding Settings

 Device settings are stored in the sensor memory.
 Only the configuration options that are available for the type of sensor being used are displayed in the configurations menus.
-The 3DM-GX5-15 has two heading options.
+The 3DM-GX5-25 has two heading options.

 If the setting is none, the estimated heading will drift when little-or-no changes in velocity are sensed (e.g. when stationary or traveling in the same direction at a constant velocity).
+If the setting is the magnetometer, there will be no drift, but the accuracy will only be as good as the magnetometer measurement.
 The external heading message setting means the heading is derived from one of two possible external messages provided by the user: 1.
 (0x0D, 0x17) or 2.
 (0x0D, 0x1F) in the LORD Sensing MIP Data Communications Protocol (DCP) DCP Manual.